Kentaro-Furukawa/Active-Record-Dashboard/README.md

 ## Behind the scene

-You may not need to know what is going in the backend of this application, but here are some explanation of the flow behind.
+You may not need to know what is going in the backend of this application, but here are some explanations of the flow behind.

 ### Where and how the records and other data stored?
-When you start the application, it will check if the necessary directories exist, if not, creates accordingly.
+When you start the application, it will check if necessary directories and files exist, if not, creates accordingly.
 The file structure is like this.